danielpersia/danielpersia.github.io/_pages/writing.md

 description: Publications
 featured_image: '/images/jaider.jpg'
 ---
-I write, edit and translate for a variety of news outlets and publications.
+I write for several media outlets and organizations.
 I look for **(1) initaitves that bring local and global ideas into conversation, (2) projects that challenge the way we think about language and identity,** and **(3) events that foreground the perspectives of historically marginalized communities.** I have a passion for generating thought leadership through community events, in dialogue with participants and presenters.
 <br>
 <br>